drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 4\.
 Discussion

-Barrier height had been considered as an important factor affecting RT (Chen et al., 1991; Chou & Draganich, 1998; Garman et al., 2015;
+Barrier height has long been considered an important factor affecting RT (Chen et al., 1991; Chou & Draganich, 1998; Garman et al., 2015;
 Kunimune and Okada, 2017; Li et al., 2019b).
-In this study, all the SRRT~b~, SRRT~a~, and GDR increased significantly (*p*\<0.0001) as the barrier height increased.
-This indicated that the higher the barrier, the greater the perceived RT and gait disturbance.
+And, in this study, all RT measures, namely the SRRT~b~, SRRT~a~, and GDR, increased significantly (*p*\<0.0001) as the barrier height increased, indicating that the higher the barrier, the greater the perceived RT and gait disturbance.

-Poor illumination condition is one of the environmental causes of tripping and even falling (Huang et al., 2013).
-In one of the previous studies (Li et al., 2019b), approximately a third of the participants reported NO RISK before they walked in the dimmed condition and more than 50% of the participants reported LOW RISK.
+Poor illumination is one environmental cause of tripping and even falling (Huang et al., 2013).
+Nonetheless, in a previous study (Li et al., 2019b) carried out in this laboratory, approximately a third of the participants reported NO RISK before they walked in the dimmed condition and more than 50% of the participants reported LOW RISK under the same condition.
 Similar results were found in the current study.
-The participants determined the SRRT~b~ primarily based on their visual judgements.
+The participants made their SRRT~b~ judgments primarily based on their visual evaluation of the walkway in front of them.
 The SRRT~a~, on the other hand, was rated based on their experience of barrier crossing.
 The only significant factor affecting both the SRRT~b~ and SRRT~a~ in the current study was barrier height.
 Illumination, barrier type, and barrier color